jkrauska/graceElectrical/2025-electrical-upgrade.md

 - Both batteries provide power to their respective systems

 ### When Connected to Shore Power
-- Inverter/charger charges the house battery
+- Inverter/charger charges the house battery at 50A
+- Inverter/charger provides a 1A trickle charge to the starter battery via 14 AWG wire
 - AC power is provided directly from shore power
 - DC systems continue to run from the house battery